-- Reviewing this policy annually and as needed with regard to its effectiveness. - Making this policy available to parents and pupils via our website. - Ensuring that children and staff know who they can talk to if they experience, or know that someone else is experiencing, bullying. - Providing and requiring annual online training for all staff via Educare - Discussing bullying at department meetings and on INSET days. - Ensuring that new staff are made aware of this policy as part of their induction. - Providing a simple guidance document for temporary staff. - Encouraging members of the trustee body to have anti-bullying training.
+- Reviewing this policy annually and as needed with regard to its effectiveness. - Making this policy available to parents and pupils via our website. - Ensuring that children and staff know who they can talk to if they experience, or know that someone else is experiencing, bullying. - Providing and requiring bi-annual online training for all staff via Educare - Providing this guidance to temporary staff. - Ensuring that new staff are made aware of this policy as part of their induction. - Discussing bullying regularly at faculty meetings.